relojban/relojban-book/README.md

 # Now you can go to the page for your fork on GitHub, select your development branch, and click the pull request button.
 ```

-If you are planning to do substantial changes, please take a look at the [RFC process](https://github.com/relojban/rfcs) first!.
+If you are planning to do substantial changes, please take a look at the [RFC process](https://github.com/relojban/rfcs) first!

 ## License